SithScripter/FlightbookingRefactored/README.md

 # ✈️ Flight Booking Automation Framework

 A robust Selenium test automation framework designed for end-to-end testing of the BlazeDemo flight booking application.
-Built with **enterprise-grade patterns** for scalability, maintainability, and ease of use.
+Built with **industry-standard patterns** for scalability, maintainability, and ease of use.

 ## ✨ Features